Apprenticeships - Employer Information

 LMC offers a wide range of Apprenticeships and work related courses to help your staff develop their skills and increase their impact on your business.

-Our advisors are happy to come and talk to you about enrolling your staff on qualifications that won’t disrupt your business.
+Our training consultants are happy to come and talk to you about apprenticeship opportunities.

 Find an Apprentice

 Finding an Apprentice is easy.
-At LMC we can offer you a completely bespoke recruitment service to meet your needs.
-All you have to do is let us know what kind of candidate you are looking for and we’ll do the rest!
+At LMC we can offer you a free recruitment service to meet your needs.
+All you have to do is provide a job description and indicate what kind of candidate you are looking for and we will do the rest.

 Recruiting an Apprentice Step by Step:

-- Meet with one of our advisors to discuss your requirements
+- Meet with one of our training consultants to discuss your requirements

 - We will advertise the post and select a number of suitable applications for you to consider